PantheraDigital/Modular-Character-Controller-for-Godot/README.md

 These components are used to separate out logic to prevent a monolithic character controller class but also to keep the character very flexible.
 With these scripts actions and even controllers can be swapped out at run time while also making it clear what a character can do during development.
 This decoupling of input handling and action logic make it very easy to add and edit what characters can do.

 This pack also comes with a Movement State script and Movement State Manager script which handle the actual movement logic of a character.
 This is where one would implement how a car would drive and how a person would walk and add it to the characters.
 The manager script also makes it so that different Movement States can be swapped between during game play, such as walking to flying or walking to grapple hook swinging.

+## Example Level

+In the level there are two characters.
+One is the Simple Character and the other the Example Character that are both included in the pack.
+The Simple (green) uses a first person camera and is the equivalent of using Godot's CharacterBody3D's Basic Movement template script.
+The Example Character (orange) uses a third person camera and starts off with a simple AI Controller script making it walk in circles.
+It uses a more complex movement script allowing it to step up and down ledges such as stairs, and it can switch between movement states to fly or walk.

+In the level is also a purple cube that will add a "Dash" action to any character that walks into it.

+### Controls
+- WASD - move
+- space - jump
+- alt - dash (if obtained)
+- tab - swap characters
+- double tap space when controlling the third person character - toggle between flying and walking